ReactVision/viro/CO_LOCATION.md

 **Positions stored here are location-frame coordinates, exactly like poses on the channel.** The same `worldToLocation` / `locationToWorld` conversion applies, for the same reason: a world position is per-session and means nothing to the peer receiving it.

+The fourth helper, `invertTransform`, is the one you reach for less often: it turns a location transform into the transform back, which is what `worldToLocation` uses internally and what you need if you are composing frames yourself — for instance placing content relative to one anchor while receiving it relative to another.

 ### Writing at a sane rate

 The relay allows 120 messages a second per peer here and closes the socket at 1008 above it, which also refuses that key for the next 30 seconds.
 Drag callbacks arrive every frame, which is 72 to 90 a second on a headset, so a write wired straight to one exceeds that on its own, and two held objects exceed it twice over.